L'insomnie liée à un risque accru de maladies cardiaques et d'accidents vasculaires cérébraux

 - Discussion

-Scientists have found people who are genetically predisposed to insomnia have a higher risk of heart failure, stroke and coronary artery disease.
+Scientists have found people who are genetically predisposed to insomnie have a higher risk of heart failure, AVC and coronary artery disease.

 Based on previous research, they discovered frequent links between poor sleep and cardiovascular problems.
 Their study suggests insomnia could play a role in causing such conditions.